GAPS-Collab/gaps-online-software/README.md

 * consolidation/refactoring of the code.
 The different aspects of the project are scattered over many subprojects, but some functionality is common, especially for data i/o.
 * stronger integration of the rust-pybidings.
 These are currently kept mostly seperate.
 "Mostly" is the problem here.
 * provide easy-to-use applications for specific purposes: E.g. live data checkout, detector occupancy evolution over time.
-* finally an event viewer
+* finally an event viewer in some capacity
-* changes to the build system to be more rye-friendly for the python part and provide a better system wfor the setup of the environment (rye compatible .env) files
+* changes to the build system to be more rye-friendly for the python part and provide a better system for the setup of the environment (rye compatible .env) files and hosting the python code on pypi.
 * **A reduction of the data size** - Especially housekeeping data has many `u64` fields, for whcih we can live with `u32` instead.
 * **Unification of TofEvent and TofEventSummary, as well as the deprecation of the MasterTriggerEvent**- all relevant information is kept in the TofEventSummary already, except the `RBEvents`.
 The TofEvent contains many fields, which are actually never used and currently are all zeroed out.
 * improved installation for Apple systems